top of page

 Félix Guattari, in Molecular Revolution in Brazil

-Psychoanalysis welcomes people from all backgrounds who have been experiencing, for example, anxiety, depression or overthinking.
-Psychoanalysis welcomes people who are facing a novel or challenging life moment, such as starting a family, a loss, a choice.
-It is also a clinical approach suitable for those dealing with trauma, psychosis, eating disorders, issues around identity or sexuality, a sense of existential unease or even those wishing to examine their lives for a reason they can't quite pin down.
+Psychoanalysis welcomes people from all backgrounds who may be experiencing anxiety, depression, or overthinking.
+It also welcomes those facing a novel or challenging life moment—such as starting a family, coping with a loss, or making a significant choice.
+This approach is also suitable for those dealing with trauma, psychosis, eating disorders, questions around identity or sexuality, a sense of existential unease, or even for those who wish to examine their lives for reasons they can't quite name.

-This is an open space for anyone who desires to talk about their experiences and to weave novel fabrics of life.
+This is an open space for anyone who wishes to speak about their experiences and to begin weaving new fabrics of life.

 *